 A paradise for wildlife photojournalists, you would also be able to spot many different species of wildlife and a large variety of birds, here.

-Kasol is a hamlet in the district Kullu of Himachal Pradesh in north of India.
-It is a tiny village situated at the banks of the river Parvati.
-Kasol is a famous tourist attraction that has speedily gained fame as a very prevalent hub for trekkers, backpackers and the mystic nature lovers.
+Kasol is a hamlet in the district Kullu of Himachal Pradesh in the north of India.
+It is a tiny village situated on the banks of the river Parvati.
+Kasol is a famous tourist attraction that has speedily gained fame as a very prevalent hub for trekkers, backpackers, and mystic nature lovers.

 It is frequently identified as the Amsterdam of India; this old-fashioned slightly big village is royal in natural scenic beauty.
 While being placed between the towns of Bhuntar and Manikaran, Kasol might seem like a bare, featureless village from the external side, but it is one of the best spaces in the state to just sit back and chill in the lap of nature.

-Varanasi or Banaras is a small city that uphold an important place in Hindu religion.
-It is one of the best places to travel in India during the month of February.
-Situated on the banks of river Ganges, Banaras is a pilgrimage place for Hindus.
-If your wish to understand the true essence and charm of this beautiful antique city, then Maha Shivaratri is the finest time to be a part of the community and celebrate life there.
+Varanasi or Banaras is a small city that upholds an important place in the Hindu religion.
+It is one of the best places to travel to India during the month of February.
+Situated on the banks of the river Ganges, Banaras is a pilgrimage place for Hindus.
+If you wish to understand the true essence and charm of this beautiful antique city, then Maha Shivaratri is the finest time to be a part of the community and celebrate life there.

-This circuit is extremely coveted by the foreign tourists as it gives a great sensation of the Indian history, culture, politics and food, entirely in one route.
+This circuit is extremely coveted by foreign tourists as it gives a great sensation of Indian history, culture, politics, and food, entirely in one route.
 Winter is the best period to do this circuit and February is the most ideal among those months.

-With temperatures that ranges between 22°C and 32°C in all three places, you are guaranteed to make the most of dry, cool sunny days for outdoor trips.
-The Taj Mahal is also at its best on winter mid-afternoons.
+With temperatures that range between 22°C and 32°C in all three places, you are guaranteed to make the most of dry, cool sunny days for outdoor trips.
+The Taj Mahal is also at its best in winter mid-afternoons.

 There is a lot more to Mumbai than traffic and skyscrapers.
-Proof is the ‘Kala Ghoda’, a truly exclusive festival where some of the best artists place their installations on display.
+The proof is the ‘Kala Ghoda’, a truly exclusive festival where some of the best artists place their installations on display.

 You will find the strangest of people during this festival, and they will motivate you to create something extraordinary.
-“Out of the box” is still an underestimation about Kala Ghoda, and if you plan to visit to Maharashtra, then there is no way you shall ever miss attending this festival.
+“Out of the box” is still an underestimation of Kala Ghoda, and if you plan to visit Maharashtra, then there is no way you shall ever miss attending this festival.

 Coorg that is officially known as Kodagu, is the most prosperous hill station in Karnataka.
 It is well known for its amazingly exotic scenery and the lovely lush greenery.

 Kutch is perhaps one of the most beautiful, yet surreal places in India with the enormous expanses of the white salt desert.
-The place comes to life during the midwinters when the Rann Festival is held during December to February everywhere in which there are massive camp settlements with many cultural programs, functions and adventurous activities like hot-air ballooning.
+The place comes to life during the midwinters when the Rann Festival is held from December to February everywhere in which there are massive camp settlements with many cultural programs, functions, and adventurous activities like hot-air ballooning.

 Kutch is also among the major district of India with a terribly little population density.
 Also, Kutch lies on the border of India-Pakistan and you can view parts of Pakistan from Kutch.

-Gulmarg is a very popular skiing destination which is located in Pir Panjal Range of Union territory of Jammu and Kashmir.
-Surrounded by snow-covered patronizing Himalayas, meadows of florae, deep ravines, perennial forested valleys, Gulmarg also have the world’s second-highest Gondola ride.
+Gulmarg is a very popular skiing destination which is located in the Pir Panjal Range of Union territory of Jammu and Kashmir.
+Surrounded by snow-covered patronizing Himalayas, meadows of florae, deep ravines, perennial forested valleys, Gulmarg also has the world’s second-highest Gondola ride.

 Among one of the topmost honeymoon destinations in India, Gulmarg claims of being a beautiful town without any crowd like Manali and Shimla.
 Gulmarg has also been advanced as an adventure hub as the “Indian Institute of Skiing and Mountaineering” is located here.

 Goa is among the topmost places to go for a visit in February in India.
 This magical place will never fail to amaze you.
-November to January are the top months for business in Goa, nevertheless February is time when the crowd goes away.
+November to January are the top months for business in Goa, nevertheless, February is the time when the crowd goes away.

-However, Goa is as charming as month of the year during this time.
-Goa Carnival takes place in February, which makes the entire state look like a colourful stage.
+However, Goa is as charming as a month of the year during this time.
+Goa Carnival takes place in February, which makes the entire state look like a colorful stage.

-February being an off season gives you chance to explore the touristy places without dealing with so much of mass, and that too, at reduced rates.
+February being an off-season gives you chance to explore the touristy places without dealing with so much mass, and that too, at reduced rates.

-Few of the things to do in Kodaikanal are trekking, hiking and camping.
-You should also go to Kodaikanal Lake, Silver Cascade Falls and Bryant Park for more fun and beauty.
+A few of the things to do in Kodaikanal are trekking, hiking, and camping.
+You should also go to Kodaikanal Lake, Silver Cascade Falls, and Bryant Park for more fun and beauty.